Irish first names in 1864

 Historic studies suggest this is because some priests refused baptism to a child unless it was taking the name of a saint.
 Ireland has a vast number of saints and their names are repeated over and over, so it is no wonder that the selection of names given to infants followed the same pattern.

-Having made a selection of surnames from the indexes – they included Cleary, Connell, Minihane and Kennedy – I had a pool of more than 1700 birth records.
-I then simply counted the occurrences of each name, ignoring spelling variations ie Denis or Dennis was accepted as the same name.
+Having made a selection of surnames from the indexes – the surnames chosen included Cleary, Connell, Minihane and Kennedy – I had a pool of more than 1,700 birth records.
+I then simply counted the occurrences of each name, ignoring spelling variations ie Denis and Dennis were accepted as the same name.
+Mary Jane and Mary Ann were not treated the same as Mary alone.

 I accept that my methods would probably not pass too much expert scrutiny but I stand by them as a kind of 'vox pox' of first names in Ireland in the year 1864.